lotoohe-space/mkrtos-real/Readme.md

 ## What is MKRTOS
--The full name of MKRTOS is Micro Kernel Real Time Operating System, and its Chinese name is Micro Kernel Real Time Operating System.
-MKRTOS is designed as an extremely streamlined kernel that only includes functions such as thread, task, and memory management.
-All other functions are implemented in user mode and are compatible with the Posix standard operating system, making it fully suitable for various embedded scenarios.
-The architecture diagram of MKRTOS is as follows:
+--MKRTOS full name is Micro-Kernel Real-Time Operating System, Chinese name is Micro-kernel real-time operating system.
+MKRTOS is the first open source operating system with true micro kernel supporting MCU.
+The kernel only contains thread, task, memory management and other functions, and other file systems and drivers are implemented in user mode.
+The MKRTOS architecture diagram is as follows:
 ! [image] (./mkrtos_doc/架构图.png)
 ### The goals of MKRTOS
 -1 True microkernel design, suitable for industrial control, Internet of Things and other fields.